Berlin river cruise: Should you book a Spree boat tour?

 People enjoying the sunshine close to Friedrichstrasse

 The boat trip will continue toward Friedrichstrasse, one of the busiest junctions in town.
-Attached to it is the Palace of Tears, a place of separation during Berlin’s Wall years.
+Attached to it is the Palace of Tears, a place of separation during the years of the Berlin Wall.
 I wrote a separate article about the famous Tränenpalast here, which you can access for free.

 The Government Quarter